Written by Alayna Frankenberry

 5. “She's Eighteen” by Etta Britt – Being a parent isn't always easy, especially when your child hits their teens.
 But while you're sure to experience your fair share of arguments and even a full-fledged fight or two, sometimes the chaos is a blessing in disguise, an opportunity to see your son or daughter for who they really are and who they want to become.
 Those growing pains can be tough to handle, and Etta Britt from Wrinkled Records does them justice in her new blues rock hit “She's Eighteen.”
 The mother in the song stands at a crossroads as her daughter leaves home for the first time.
 Etta's plaintive voice echoes what so many parents feel as they watch their children mature: “I wish I could lock that door and throw away the key, but she needs to be free.”

 How can you explain what it's like to be a parent?
 You can't – not really.
 Like sky-diving or that first special kiss, being a parent is something you have to experience yourself to truly understand.
 In short, it's complicated, and words are clumsy tools.
 But when you set those words to evocative chords and a delicious melody, something magical happens.
 Great songwriting has the power to unlock one's own emotions about being a parent or to conjure them in the heart of a bachelor.
 So the next time your life as a parent triggers emotions you can't quite describe, just play one of these songs and let the singer do it for you.
-And unless you're chaperoning a van full of teenagers to the mall, feel free to sing along.
+And unless you're chaperoning a van full of teenagers to the mall or need vocal lessons from TakeLessons beforehand, feel free to sing along.

 About the author: